teekenzie/Convex-Hull-Algorithms-Visualizer/README.md

 Click on the random points button to generate between 75 and 125 random points <br> Click on the clear or reset button to start the process over <br>
-Use the dropdown menu to choose the algorithm you desire <br> Finally, click on visualize to see the algorithm you chose work on the points you chose
+Use the dropdown menu to choose the algorithm you desire <br> Use the slider to adjust the speed of the animation <br>
+Finally, click on visualize to see the algorithm you chose work on the points you chose

 ## Get to know the Algorithms